 - Customer Support via Email or Chat: You can submit inquiries directly through their messaging system.
 Response times vary, but they’re generally faster for Premier and Business account users.

-- Phone Support: PayPal also provides phone-based support, but it’s unavailable in every region.
+- Phone Support: PayPal also provides phone support, but it’s not available in every region.
 Additionally, users sometimes report long wait times depending on the time of day.

 While PayPal’s live support can take time, the sheer volume of available resources means you’ll likely find a solution to most problems without too much trouble.